jsbnr/nr-otel-local-dev/local-dev-setup.md

 Edit the file `loggen/main.py` and change the string on the last line to something of your own you will recognise (or you can leave it as it is `PASTE_JSON_HERE`).

 #### Run the app
-Run the app using docker-compose:
+Build and run the app using docker-compose:
 ```
+docker-compose build
 docker-compose up -d
 ```